Robin’s Journey2026-05-12T20:26:23+00:00

 John 15:15

-Jesus has the ability to reveal things to His friends—that includes us when we receive Him—that we cannot know any other way.
-I am a witness to His intercessions through the experiences shared above!
-In addition to Jesus interceding for me, God has spoken to me through His word and through the people He has placed in my life.
-It is His Holy Spirit that told me to listen to Him!
+Jesus has the ability to reveal things to His friends that we cannot know apart from Him.
+I bear witness to His intercessions through the experiences shared above.
+God has also spoken to me through His word and through the people He has placed in my life.

 The scriptures that began my journey of transformation through the Word of God, and that have called me to Proclaim His greatness, are these three: